Spiders

 Most spiders prefer to suck liquid food e.g. blood from the body of its prey.
 They suck liquid diet through their proboscis (similar to mosquitoes).
 Their proboscis has a filter mechanism to pass only liquid material while stopping solids in their mouths for discarding later.
 These blood-sucking spiders also eat insects as their food.

 Some species of spiders use the technique of external digestion to digest its prey before eating.
-They do this by pumping digestive enzymes into the body of its prey.
+They do this by pumping digestive Enzymes into the body of its prey.
 Also, they use grinding technique while immersing the prey into enzymes.

 How Spiders Capture Prey?

 In general, spiders are considered predators.
-But some of the spiders, such as Bagheera kiplingi, seek most of its food from plant materials produced by acacias (a species of trees).
+But some of the spiders, such as Bagheera kiplingi, seek most of its food from plant materials produced by acacias (a species of Trees).
 While some other species of spiders feed on nectar (sugary liquid).
 They also like common household sugar-water solution.
 Many spiders feed themselves on other dead arthropods or even their own dead exoskeletons.
 Also, they eat pollen grains stuck on their webs.

 The most common method that insect-eating spiders use for capturing prey is by using sticky webs.
 Different species of spiders make use of different arrangements and sizes of their webs.
 The eyesight of the spiders using webs might be not so good.
 But they are very much capable of sensing the vibrations generated by the entangled prey in the web.